Waimakarirri Gorge (II) from Mt White to Sheffield

 Waimakariri Below Otarama .

-Advice from many other sources suggest being careful to avoid the Nor’wester… The gorge is the lowest route for the wind when there’s a big NW blowing, causing havoc in the narrow gorge.
+Advice from many other sources suggests being careful to avoid the Nor’wester… The gorge is the lowest route for the wind when there’s a big NW blowing, causing havoc in the narrow gorge.
 See the Canterbury High Country forecast on Metservice.com to check for the wind.

 There’s lots of videos and other resources about this section online..